Brand development that increases sales velocity, guaranteed.

 Why Create A Hidden Message In A Logo

-Ultimately, the decision is yours, but we suggest you test your logo’s ability to create brand recall with and without your secret message.
-Now, look at some of the most famous logos incorporating hidden messages into the design.
+Ultimately, the decision is yours, but we suggest testing your logo’s ability to drive brand recall with and without your secret message.
+Now, look at some of the most famous logos that incorporate hidden messages into their designs.

 Addidas